xdoer/PreQuest/packages/fetch/README.md

 ### Interceptor

-If you want to use interceptor like axios, you may need this, or middleware can meet you demand.
+If you want to use interceptor like axios, you may need this, or middleware can meet your demand.

 ```ts
 import { PreQuest, createPreQuest } from '@prequest/fetch'